lpapp-muw/EANM-AI-QC/README.md

 ## Papers - Quantum Machine Learning

-For reading a large selection of QC papers relate to AI/ML, we recommend to follow-up with Christophe Pere's git repository which is actively maintained:
+For reading a large selection of QC papers related to AI/ML, we recommend to follow-up with Christophe Pere's git repository which is actively maintained:

 https://github.com/Christophe-pere/Roadmap-to-QML